MichaelMackus/simpleterm/README.md

   - Linux
   - MacOSx
-  - Windowds
+  - Windows

-For POSIX platforms (i.e. non-Windowds) I will be using ANSI escape sequences to control the terminal.
+For POSIX platforms (i.e. non-Windows) I will be using ANSI escape sequences to control the terminal.
 On Windows, we will be using Windows-specific calls and libraries (such as the "windows.h" include file).

 ## Why Not Curses?